Duration: 35 hours per week, May – August 2017

 For more info: The Nature Conservancy / The Connecticut River Program

-Internship priorities will include studying floodplain forest trees, restoring American elm, facilitating dam removal, and studying and promoting environmental flows, which are all key aspects of the Connecticut River Program’s watershed conservation work.
+Internship priorities will include restoring floodplain forests and the wild population of American elm, key aspects of the Connecticut River Program’s watershed conservation work.
 The interns will assist with large-scale floodplain restoration and water flow programs under the direction of Nature Conservancy scientists.
 One intern will focus on propagating survivor elms in a greenhouse setting, gathering seed/seedlings that will be used in floodplain restoration projects in Massachusetts and New Hampshire, and invasive species control.
 The other will focus on water flow management and its impact on aquatic species and floodplain communities.
 Data entry and other office work will be necessary to document work in the field.
 The interns will have the opportunity to learn how we approach landscape scale conservation issues.
-Occasional travel throughout the watershed will give the intern an opportunity to gain a better understanding of ongoing research and restoration projects and to work with various conservation partners, including federal and state agencies and other watershed NGOs.
-The intern will also assist with general program tasks.
+Occasional travel throughout the watershed will give the interns an opportunity to gain a better understanding of ongoing research and restoration projects and to work with various conservation partners, including federal and state agencies and other watershed NGOs.
+The interns will also assist with general program tasks.

 Educational background in natural sciences; commitment to conservation; comfortable working outdoors under physically demanding circumstances; valid driver’s license, canoeing and/or snorkeling ability, and prior experience with botanical field work helpful, but not essential.

-Funding: $4200, ($3000 - Available through the Miller Worley Center dispensed through the MHC UAF System.
-The additional $1200 provided by The Nature Conservancy.)
+Funding: $3000 available through the Miller Worley Center dispensed through the MHC UAF System.
+The additional $1200 provided by The Nature Conservancy.
 The Nature Conservancy will reimburse the interns for mileage and other travel costs.